digitalbazaar/jsonld.js/README.md

 Introduction
 ------------

-JSON, as specified in RFC4627, is a simple language for representing objects on the Web.
+JSON, as specified in [RFC4627][], is a simple language for representing objects on the Web.
 Linked Data is a way of describing content across different documents or Web sites.
 Web resources are described using IRIs, and typically are dereferencable entities that may be used to find more information, creating a "Web of Knowledge".
-JSON-LD is intended to be a simple publishing method for expressing not only Linked Data in JSON, but for adding semantics to existing JSON.
+[JSON-LD][] is intended to be a simple publishing method for expressing not only Linked Data in JSON, but for adding semantics to existing JSON.

-This library is an implementation of the [JSON-LD] specification in JavaScript.
+This library is an implementation of the [JSON-LD][] specification in JavaScript.

 JSON-LD is designed as a light-weight syntax that can be used to express Linked Data.
 It is primarily intended to be a way to express Linked Data